Your Favorite Brand's Packaging Sucks for the Planet

 Tell us if this sounds familiar.

 You order a small item from Amazon.
 Say, a phone charger for your car.
 The package arrives.
 You dig in.
 You get through the second packing box, and begin removing plastic wrap from the product package itself.
-Next, you remove a plastic insert and a few additional layers, finally revealing the two ounce charger.
+Next, you remove a plastic insert and a few additional layers, finally revealing the two ounce charger you purchased.

 Then, you get nauseous.
 Because the pile of plastic waste you just forged through to retrieve your charger reeks of absurdity.

 Sure, plastic packaging is durable, lightweight and water-resistant.
 But mostly, your favorite brands love to wow their customers with eye-popping presentation, designed to promote the product’s “premium” nature.

 Unfortunately, the planet is what ultimately pays the price.